GEO-BON/bon-in-a-box-pipelines/pipelines/RLI_pipeline/RLI_pipeline.md

 * **Country:** The user can specify the country for which you want to calculate RLI

 The pipeline creates the following outputs:
-* **Red list matrix:** Table of assessment results for each year.
-This can be downloaded as a CSV.
 * **Red list result:** Table of red list results for each year.
 This can be downloaded as a CSV.
 * **Red list plot:** Displays the change in the Red List Index over years.